-The BHIG exists to identify gaps in the existing services in Multnomah County for children, adolescents and adults with behavioral and mental health problems and substance use disorders, and to determine if there are gaps in LWVPDX’s advocacy positions which might warrant doing a study.
-The group is currently focused on identifying gaps in services to adolescents and in studying programs or curricula that may be useful in filling those service gaps.
-The group may identify other programs they wish to present information to League members in an effort to reveal potential areas for advocating for more services.
+The BHIG was formed to identify gaps in Multnomah County services for children, adolescents and adults with behavioral and mental health problems and substance use disorders, and to determine if there are gaps in LWVPDX’s advocacy positions that warrant doing a study.

 Previous Director Kevin Bacon explains the Faubion School to the LWVPDX Education Interest Group